syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Grouping-Bar.md

 **Grouping bar item background**

-You can customize the background color of individual grouping bar items by defining the `GroupingBarItemBackground` property in the SfPivotGrid control.
+You can customize the background color of individual grouping bar items by defining the `GroupingBarItemBackground` property in the Pivot Grid control.

 {% tabs %}